panjf2000/ants/README.md

 ```

 ## How to use
 Just take a imagination that your program starts a massive number of goroutines, from which a vast amount of memory will be consumed.
-To mitigate that kind of situation, all you need to do is to import `ants` package and submit all your tasks to a default pool with fixed capacity activated when package `ants` has been imported:
+To mitigate that kind of situation, all you need to do is to import `ants` package and submit all your tasks to a default pool with fixed capacity, activated when package `ants` is imported:

 ``` go
 package main